sufanaadrian/Photogram/README.md

 # Photogram

-What is Photogram?
+What is SA-Visuals?

-Photogram is a web based application, developed on MERN stack, with an idea around photographers and their skills.
-It is mainly used for photo uploads inside a gallery, where photographers can sort/filter the images using the metadata that is automatically extracted from each image when it is uploaded.
+Photogram is a web-based application, developed on the MERN stack, with an idea around photographers and their skills.
+It is mainly used for photo uploads inside a gallery, where photographers can sort/filter the images using the metadata automatically extracted from each image when it is uploaded.
 Also, there are 3 dominant colors extracted, which later can be used by the gallery owner to filter the images based on a selected color.
-This idea started from the personal need to evolve in photography skills.
+This idea started from the personal need to evolve photography skills for me and others.

 Login:
 ![Screenshot 2023-07-05 132736](https://github.com/sufanaadrian/APLICATIE-ORGANIZARE-POZE/assets/115484136/5eed9875-bbd8-4e79-aac6-08cd1f5eaa87)